-Experimental visualization of cavitation bubbles in the gap region of bluff bodies moving along a wall in Stokes flow.
+Experimental visualization of cavitation bubbles in the gap region of bluff bodies moving along a wall in a Stokes flow.
 Views from below through the transparent wall.
-All bodies move to the left. (a) Cylinder in forward rotation (Re = 1.2, $\alpha \approx 1$). (b) Cylinder in backward rotation (Re = 2.9, $\alpha \approx -0.2$).
-Panels a and b adapted with permission from Seddon & Mullin (2006), copyright 2006 AIP Publishing. (c) Sphere in forward rotation (Re = 0.5, $\alpha \approx 0.3$).
-Panel c adapted with permission from Ashmore et al. (2005), copyright 2005 American Physical Society.
+All bodies move to the left. (a) Cylinder in forward rotation, Re=1.2, $\alpha\approx 1$. (b) Cylinder in backward rotation, Re=2.9, $\alpha\approx -0.2$.
+Panels a and b adapted from Seddon & Mullin (2006), with permission of AIP Publishing. (c) Sphere in forward rotation, Re=0.5, $\alpha\approx 0.3$.
+Panel c adapted with permission from Ashmore et al. (2005), copyright 2005 by the American Physical Society.